 Game and Fish Department ﬁsheries biologists have made a concerted eﬀort the past few years to review all possible length regulation restrictions, and routinely reassess when conditions change.
 From the extra effort to conduct these evaluations, biologists have not found any instances where data supports a length restriction to improve existing walleye populations.

-And yet, some anglers still suggest that additional conservation measures are needed because too many large walleye are being harvested, particularly on Devils Lake and the Missouri River.
-Some of these anglers request that larger fish be protected to enhance the opportunity for themselves and others to catch large fish.
+And yet, some anglers still suggest that additional conservation measures are needed because they believe too many large walleye are being harvested in places, particularly on Devils Lake and the Missouri River.
+Some of these anglers request that Game and Fish protect these larger fish to enhance the opportunity for themselves and others to catch large fish.
 Although not a biological reason for the well-being of the population, this social aspect is also considered when setting regulations.

-From a biological standpoint, maximum length limits (one-over is a derivative of a maximum length limit) are likely to benefit fisheries where fish recruitment is limited by the number of brood fish, and angling mortality of large fish is high.
-Therefore, a one-over regulation might help in a lake where angling exploitation is reducing the number of spawning-age fish, and inhibiting natural reproduction.
+From a biological standpoint, maximum length limits (one-over is a derivative of a maximum length limit) are likely to beneﬁt ﬁsheries where fishreproduction is limited by the number of brood ﬁsh, and angling mortality of large ﬁsh is high.
+Therefore, a one-over regulation might help in a lake where angling exploitation is reducing the number of spawning-age ﬁsh and inhibiting natural reproduction.

-In North Dakota, only Devils Lake and the Missouri River/ Lake Oahe could have this concern as they are the only major walleye fisheries that currently rely almost entirely on natural reproduction.
+In North Dakota, the Missouri River/Lake Oahe is the only walleye population that relies entirely on natural reproduction, while at Devils Lake both natural reproduction and stocking contribute to the population.
 All other waters, including Lake Sakakawea, are supplemented or maintained through stocking.

-A typical walleye population is considered sustainable with total mortality rates up to 40-55 percent, according to scientific literature from across North America.
+A typical walleye population can sustain total mortality rates up to 40-55 percent, according to scientiﬁc literature from across North America.
 Rates above 55 percent become problematic.

-On the Missouri River/Lake Oahe, total annual mortality from 2012-14 was 46 percent, which is higher than Devils Lake, but still within the sustainable range.
-A large portion of the mortality since 2012 was due to natural causes from the lack of forage after the 2011 flood.
+In 2015 total mortality was estimated at 31 percent for Lake Oahe.
+On the Missouri River in 2015, total mortality was higher at 51 percent, but still within the sustainable range.
+A large portion of the mortality since 2012 was due to natural causes from the lack of forage after the 2011 flood, and not from angler harvest.
 Angler harvest of larger fish has been relatively low in recent years.
 From May 15 through June 30, 2015, creel clerks measured roughly 1,800 harvested walleye on the Missouri River and Lake Oahe, with only 1 percent 20 inches or longer.

-Since mortality is not excessively high, it's also not surprising that reproduction is not being affected.
-Anglers expressed concern over the harvest of large pre-spawn walleye from Devils Lake's tributary coulees in spring 2009.
-Later that year, Game and Fish biologists recorded the highest walleye reproduction ever documented on Devils Lake, without stocking any walleyes in the lake that year.
-Even during years of heavy stocking, subsequent analysis showed that stocked fish only contributed about 25 percent of the total young-of-year catch those years.
-This strongly indicates that natural reproduction was a far larger contributor than stocking, even with the spring harvest.
+Since mortality is not excessively high, it’s also not surprising that reproduction is not being aﬀected.
+Anglers have expressed concern over the harvest of large prespawn walleye from Devils Lake’s tributary coulees every spring.
+Fishing was very good in the coulees in the spring of 2009.
+That same year, Game and Fish biologists recorded the highest walleye reproduction ever documented on Devils Lake, without stocking any walleyes in the lake in 2009.
+This strongly indicates that natural reproduction is a significant contributor to the walleye population, even with the spring harvest.

-Beyond biological considerations, some anglers feel a one-over length limit will extend the big fish resource, allowing anglers to catch released fish another time.
+Beyond biological considerations, some anglers feel a one-over length limit will extend the big ﬁsh resource, allowing anglers to catch big ﬁsh again later.
 Tagging studies on North Dakota walleye populations have shown that less than one of every five walleye released is caught again.